hyperledger-labs/fabric-smart-client/docs/core-fabric.md

       numRetries: 3
       # retryInternal specifies the amount of time to wait before retrying a connection to the ordering service, it has no default and must be specified
       retryInterval: 3s
-      # here is possible to disable tls just for the ordering service
+      # here is possible to disable tls just for the ordering service.
+      # if this key is not specified, then the `tls` section is used.
       tlsEnabled: true
+      # here is possible to enable tls client-side authentication just for the ordering service
+      # if this key is not specified, then the `tls` section is used.
+      tlsClientAuthRequired: false

     # List of orderers on top of those discovered in the channel
     # This is optional and as such it should be left to those orderers discovered on the channel
+    # tls configuration is governed by the `tls` section, if not otherwise specified in the `ordering` section
     orderers:
         # address of orderer
       - address: 'orderer0:7050'